python-pillow/Pillow/docs/reference/ImageDraw.rst

             is just outside the drawn rectangle.
     :param outline: Color to use for the outline.
     :param fill: Color to use for the fill.
+    :param width: The line width, in pixels.

+        .. versionadded:: 5.2.0

 .. py:method:: PIL.ImageDraw.ImageDraw.shape(shape, fill=None, outline=None)